Logan-Martin/Tic-Tac-Toe-Delta-Robot-Arm/README.md

 ### Problems we ran into

 1. We didn't really know how a delta arm worked.
 YouTube and Google were helpful, but the math behind it all was too confusing.
 Thus we tryed looking for someones code on a delta arm for Arduino.
 2. How do we even code this thing?
 This goes hand in hand with number one.
-We eventually got to [this](https://github.com/deltarobotone/one_system_library), a library for a Arduino Delta arm:  However this was not a 100% solution.
+We eventually got to [this](https://github.com/deltarobotone/one_system_library), a library for a Arduino Delta arm.
+However this was not a 100% solution.

 ---